open-gitops/documents/PRINCIPLES.md

 - ### Desired State

     The aggregate of all configuration data for a system form its _Desired State_ which is defined as data sufficient to recreate the system so that instances of the system are behaviourally indistinguishable.

+- ### Drift

+    When a system's _Actual State_ changes for any reason other than its versioned _Desired State_ declarations having changed, we say that the system has drifted from it's _Desired State_.

+- ### Reconciliation

+    The process of ensuring that the _Actual State_ of a sytem matches it's versioned _Desired State_ declarations.
+    Contrary to CIops, any divergence between the two will trigger reconciliation, regardless of where changes occured.
+    Divergence could be due to the actual state unintentionally _Drifting_ from the desired state declarations, or a new desired state declaration version having been changed intentionally.

 - ### Software System